Idiopathic thrombocytopenic purpura (ITP)

 In children, the disease usually goes away without treatment.
-Some children, however, may need treatment.
+Some children may need treatment.

 Adults are usually started on an anti-inflammatory steroid medicine called prednisone.
 In some cases, surgery to remove the spleen (splenectomy) is recommended.
-This will increase the platelet count in about half of all patients.
+This increases the platelet count in about half of patients.
 However, other drug treatments are usually recommended instead.

 If the disease does not get better with prednisone, other treatments may include:

-- Injections of high-dose gamma globulin (an immune factor)
+- Infusions of high-dose gamma globulin (an immune factor)